 TEXAID is a Swiss based, international textile recycling company founded 1978 as a charity-private-partnership.
 As European market leader dedicated to sustainability, TEXAID is an experienced global solution provider in professional collecting, sorting, reselling and recycling of textiles and footwear.

 With more than 40 years of experience, TEXAID processes more than 250M items (90.000 tons) annually.
 TEXAID’s operational presence spans Europe, the US and Asia, with more than 1,200 employees contributing daily to saving millions of textiles from landfill or incineration.

 TEXAID’s Unit Retail Solutions is designed to address the textile industry’s growing needs for sustainable end-of-use solutions and provides custom-made concepts to producers, distributors, brands and retailers in the textile industry to keep pre- and post-consumer textiles and footwear in the circle.

-Our end-of-life solutions concepts cover online and offline “take-back systems,” sorting of pre- and post- consumer textiles, online and offline reselling channels and scaled/ high value recycling.
-Moreover, we provide services like brand protection (delabeling, etc.) and branded or white label re-commerce platforms.
-Through our vast expertise we create and deliver individual concepts and optimized solutions.
+Our end-of-use services cover online and offline “take-back systems”, sorting of pre- and post-consumer textile, online and offline resale channels, and scaled, high value recycling.
+In addition, we provide services like brand protection (delabeling, etc) and branded or white label re-commerce platforms.
+Through our vast expertise we create and deliver individual concepts and optimised solutions.

 Worn Again Technologies has developed a regenerative recycling technology for polyester and cotton blended textiles.
 The process is able to separate, decontaminate and extract polyester and cellulose (from cotton) from non-wearable textiles to go back into production supply chains as part of a continual process.
 The key principles of the process are to ensure the outputs are cost competitive, comparable in quality to virgin materials, and have a significantly reduced environmental impact compared to conventional production.